 SMARTNET™ ENERGY INFRASTRUCTURE

 A BETTER PLACE TO LIVE - Imagine a means to store electricity as green hydrogen for the load levelling of national grids, while also supplying energy for commercial vans and heavy duty trucks.
 Fuel cells provide a way to convert hydrogen gas into electricity, but on their own they do not represent a solution.
-The way forward is with hydrogen batteries, as the beating heart of the SmartNet™ dual-fuel infrastructure.
+The way forward could be with hydrogen batteries, as the beating heart of the SmartNet™ dual-fuel infrastructure.

 SmartNet™ potentially provides architectures for optimized interaction between